 U.S. Citizenship and Immigration Services director Alejandro Mayorkas is getting serious about creating reforms that would make it easier for foreign entrepreneurs to settle in the US.

-As movements such the startup visa program continue to gain steam in Washington, the CTO of the United States is joining the call.
-Aneesh Chopra, in this Entrepreneur Thought Leader Lecture given at Stanford University, says the key to fixing …
+Guest Post As movements such the startup visa program continue to gain steam in Washington, the CTO of the United States is joining the call.
+Aneesh Chopra, in this Entrepreneur Thought Leader Lecture given at Stanford University, says the key to fixing the decreased flow of innovation in this country is to fix the nation’s broken immigration system.
+Chopra offers his personal perspective on the issue, noting that his father was an engineer who immigrated to America for work.

 Here’s our roundup of the week’s top tech business news.
 First, the most popular stories VentureBeat published in the last seven days: